Make a Difference

 Or, you could be in any program on campus.
 Wherever you are, you've got a stake in

 the future, and you can take a leading role in those endeavors.

 Of course, you might already be a concerned individual and just want to know more.

 This program could offer you just the background you need to be informed.
 So, break

 out of your cocoon, and take part in something that will be important to you and your

 For more information contact:

-Join the Environmental Studies Program and the Memphis Chapter of the Sierra Club on November 1, 2014 for:
+sponsored by Environmental Studies Program and the Memphis Chapter of the Sierra Club on November 1, 2014.